GitOfZGT/vite-dynamictheme-antd-vue-demo/README.md

 Using the plugin [@zougt/vite-plugin-theme-preprocessor](https://github.com/GitOfZGT/vite-plugin-theme-preprocessor).

 - Low use cost.
-- Use with any UI framework(Based on less or sass).
+- Use with any UI framework(Based on less or sass),ant-design-vue just a example.
 - Not dependent on CSS vars.

 Welcome to issues.